How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 8: Login to your dedicated server

-This is the last step for the starter install.
+This is the final step for the initial server setup.

-After you open the console it should look like this where you can log in.
-Simply type your Username (Usually root) and your password.
-If it doesn't look like this, give it 5 more mins, as it may still be installing.
-If it still doesn't look like this, then click "Send CtrlAltDel" on the top right to reboot the machine.
+After opening the console, you should see a login prompt.
+Simply type your Username (usually root) and your password.
+If the login prompt does not appear, wait an additional 5 minutes, as the installation may still be in progress.
+If it still doesn't appear, click "Send CtrlAltDel" in the top right to reboot the machine.

 vultr terminal